sr3dna/androme/README.md

 Multiple views per page are supported similiar to iOS Storyboards with their resources and styles merged into one package to simplify maintenance.
 Conceptually creating a snapshot history in XML of what is displayed in the browser.

+Layout rendering can also be customized using extensions since the program was built to be nearly completely modular.
+Some of the common layouts have built-in extensions which you can load or unload based on your preference.

 ## INSTALLATION (global js variable: androme)

 *** External CSS files cannot be parsed when loading HTML pages using the file:// protocol (hard drive) with Chrome 64 or higher.
 Loading the HTML document from a web server (http://localhost) or embedding the CSS files into a &lt;style&gt; tag can get you past this security restriction.
 You can also try using a different browser (FireFox/Safari/Edge).
 Chrome is the preferred browser when generating the production version of your program. ***